Information and Summary/Analysis:

 - Bangladesh has illegally – and secretly – detained hundreds of people;

-- Pakistan has indicated it will no longer be the Gulf nation’s “gun for hire”; an examination of Pakistan’s extremist links;
+- Pakistan has indicated it will no longer be the Gulf nation’s “gun for hire”; an examination of Pakistan’s extremist links; - With regard to Sudan and South Sudan:

 - a call has been made for sanctions relief for Sudan to be delayed;

-- a commentary on the blood money being made by arms deals with South Sudan; more atrocities by the South Sudanese government; cholera has broken out in South Sudan; South Sudan’s one million refugees are a test of the World Bank’s commitment; peace monitors have been blocked by the army;
+- a commentary on the blood money being made by arms deals with South Sudan; more atrocities by the South Sudanese government; cholera has broken out in South Sudan; South Sudan’s one million refugees are a test of the World Bank’s commitment; peace monitors have been blocked by the army; - With regard

-• With regard to the conflict in Syria, where Assad’s regime has, in my opinion, lost all claims to legitimacy, and it is time to consider partition (see here, here, here and here):
+claims to legitimacy, and it is time to consider partition (see here, here, here and here):

-Turkey appears to be angling to provoke conflict with Kurdish fighters in northern Syria; “the panel investigating the use of chemical weapons in Syria [has] appealed to the international community to allow it to complete its work in an independent, impartial and professional manner”; Russia, Turkey and Iran are making plans for Syria after violent extremists are defeated; “a former French judge has been appointed as the head of an independent team tasked with investigating war crimes in Syria”;
+Turkey appears to be angling to provoke conflict with Kurdish fighters in northern Syria; “the panel investigating the use of chemical weapons in Syria [has] appealed to the international community to allow it to complete its work in an independent, impartial and professional manner”; Russia, Turkey and Iran are making plans for Syria after violent extremists are defeated; “a former French judge has been appointed as the head of an independent team tasked with investigating war crimes in Syria”; - With regard

-• With regard to Turkey:
+to Turkey:

-Turkey appears to be angling to provoke conflict with Kurdish fighters in northern Syria; following the bungled coup in Turkey, some military officers cannot go home - and fear for their lives, as do their families; Turkey has detained a human rights organisation’s director; some Turks are subjecting Syrian refugees to hate - including violence – as a result of Turkish military deaths and the temporary return of some refugees during a recent religious period (that second issue does need to be explained – actually, so do the benefits of stability and the reasons for involvement behind the first);
+Turkey appears to be angling to provoke conflict with Kurdish fighters in northern Syria; following the bungled coup in Turkey, some military officers cannot go home - and fear for their lives, as do their families; Turkey has detained a human rights organisation’s director; some Turks are subjecting Syrian refugees to hate - including violence – as a result of Turkish military deaths and the temporary return of some refugees during a recent religious period (that second issue does need to be explained – actually, so do the benefits of stability and the reasons for involvement behind the first); - With regard to the conflicts

-• With regard to the conflicts in Ukraine, particularly in the east:
+in Ukraine, particularly in the east:

-another cyber-attack in Ukraine;
+another cyber-attack in Ukraine; - With regard to West Asia (aka “the

-• With regard to West Asia (aka “the Middle East”) and North Africa, the Middle East Eye and other sources have:
+Middle East”) and North Africa, the Middle

 - India’s Prime Minister has visited Israel – and an arms deals is expected to be a prominent part of discussions.
 See also here; a children’s theatre in Gaza is aiming to reduce their trauma; in a stormy meeting, UNESCO has declared the Tomb of the Patriarchs an endangered site; a call by a Rabbi for Israel’s Prime Minister to start representing all Jews;

-- an article considering whether Saudi Arabia has “gone too far” in its actions against Qatar (see also here) – which has now responded to the allegations against it; the four Arab nations leading the boycott against Qatar “are to discuss the Qatar crisis”, following which they were reported as angered at Qatar’s “negative” response, and they “said … that [Qatar's] refusal of their demands to resolve a Gulf diplomatic crisis is proof of its links to terror groups and that they would enact new measures against it; according to a Reuters exclusive, despite the crisis, three major Western corporations want Qatar’s gas - the supply of which has been increased; the possibility of Iran becoming openly involved in the dispute; disdain from Arab media;
+- an article considering whether Saudi Arabia has “gone too far” in its actions against Qatar (see also here) – which has now responded to the allegations against it; the four Arab nations leading the boycott against Qatar “are to discuss the Qatar crisis”, following which they were reported as angered at Qatar’s “negative” response, and they “said … that [Qatar's] refusal of their demands to resolve a Gulf diplomatic crisis is proof of its links to terror groups and that they would enact new measures against it”; according to a Reuters exclusive, despite the crisis, three major Western corporations want Qatar’s gas - the supply of which has been increased; the possibility of Iran becoming openly involved in the dispute; disdain from Arab media;

 - Pakistan has indicated it will no longer be the Gulf nation’s “gun for hire”;